 That’s OK.
-Even if you don’t know much about the LSAT, and even if you’re super apprehensive about taking the exam, studying for it doesn’t have to be a terrible process.
+Even if you don’t know much about the LSAT and even if you’re super apprehensive about taking the exam, studying for it doesn’t have to be a terrible process.
 If you’re approaching the LSAT with a little knowledge and a lot of nerves, we have a beginner’s guide to taking the LSAT for you to follow.
 Let’s take it one question at a time …

-What is the LSAT?
+What Is the LSAT?

 I appreciate you starting from the beginning, my rhetorical reader.
 It stands for the Law School Admissions Test.
 That’s a pretty self-explanatory name (and quite uncharacteristic of the test in general — most parts of the exam itself are decidedly less than self-explanatory).
-Pretty much every law school requires applicants to report a score from some standardized test, and the LSAT is the one standardized test accepted by all 203 ABA-accredited law schools.
+Pretty much every law school requires applicants to report a score from some standardized test, and the LSAT is the one standardized test accepted by all ABA-accredited law schools.

 The LSAT originally debuted the same year as the Ed Sullivan Show — it’s an old test — but it didn’t take its current form until June 1991.
 The exam is written and administered by the Law School Admissions Council, or LSAC.
-By the way, the first thing you’ll need to do in order to take the LSAT is create an account on LSAC’s website.
-That account is how you’ll register to take the LSAT, sign up for a CAS account you’ll use to apply to law school, and, eventually, apply to law school.
+By the way, the first thing you’ll need to do to take the LSAT is to create an account on LSAC’s website.
+That account is how you register to take the LSAT, sign up for a CAS account you’ll use to apply to law school, and, eventually, apply to law school.

-What does the LSAT test?
+What Does the LSAT Test?

 If you ask the writers of the exam, they’ll say it tests logical reasoning, analytical reasoning, and reading comprehension.
 Oh, and also your writing skills.
 This might raise the question of how reasoning logically is different than reasoning analytically.
 Or how reading comprehension is distinct from either.
 So yeah, it might be better just to talk about the actual sections that appear on the test.

 • One section of Analytical Reasoning: This section tests your ability to reason analytically, obviously.
 It’s called the Analytical Reasoning section, after all.
 Except literally everyone you speak to about this section will call it the “Logic Games section.”
 These so-called games will test your ability to follow directions, draw connections between rules, identify patterns, and project outcomes.
 They’ll do so by outlining a hypothetical situation.
 They’ll provide some rules that govern that hypothetical situation, and then ask between five and seven multiple-choice questions.
-Overall, there will be four games and between twenty-two and twenty-four questions on this section.
+Overall, there will be four games and between 22 and 24 questions on this section.

 You’ll also have to complete the “Writing section” within a year of taking the LSAT.
 Using exam software provided to you by LSAC, you’ll write a short persuasive essay in thirty-five minutes.
 It’s not a big deal and it doesn’t count toward your LSAT score, but many law schools you’ll apply to will require you to complete the Writing section, and all schools you’ll apply to will be able to read your essay.

-When’s the LSAT offered?
+When’s the LSAT Offered?

-Which LSAT should I take?
+Which LSAT Should I Take?